Indian diaspora: United States

-In contrast to the earliest groups of Indians who entered the US just thinking how much money I can carry from India to workforce as taxi drivers, labourers, farmers, or small business owners, the later arrivals often came as professionals or completed graduate studies in the US and moved into professional occupations.
+In contrast to the earliest groups of Indians who entered the US workforce as taxi drivers, labourers, farmers, or small business owners, the later arrivals often came as professionals or completed graduate studies in the US and moved into professional occupations.
 They have become very successful financially thanks to highly technical industries, and are thus probably the most well-off community of immigrants.
 They are well represented in all walks of life, but particularly so in academia, information technology, and medicine.
 There were over 4,000 PIO professors and 84,000 Indianborn students in American universities in 2007–08.
 The American Association of Physicians of Indian Origin has a membership of 35,000.
 In 2000, Fortune magazine estimated the wealth generated by Indian Silicon Valley entrepreneurs at around $250 billion.
 Many IT companies like Google, Microsoft, Adobe and IBM have CEOs of Indian origin.

 Aerial view of exurban Monroe Township, Middlesex County, New Jersey housing tracts in 2010.
 Since then, significant new housing construction is rendering an increasingly affluent and suburban environment to Monroe Township, while maintaining the proximity to New York City sought by Indians in this township with the fastest-growing Indian population in the Western Hemisphere.

 Patel Brothers is the world's large supermarket chain serving the Indian diaspora, with 57 locations in 19 U.S. states—primarily located in the New Jersey/New York Metropolitan Area, due to its large Indian population, and with the East Windsor/Monroe Township, New Jersey location representing the world's largest and busiest Indian grocery store outside India.

 The New York City Metropolitan Area, including Manhattan, Queens, and Nassau County in New York State, and most of New Jersey, is home to, by far, the largest Indian population in the United States, estimated at 679,173 as of 2014.
 Though the Indian diaspora in the US is largely concentrated in metropolitan areas surrounding cities such as New York City, Washington D.C., Boston, Philadelphia, Atlanta, Chicago, Detroit, Dallas, Houston, Los Angeles, and San Francisco – almost every metropolitan area in the United States has a community of Indians.